harxitsingh/harxitsingh/README.md

-# Hi, I'm Harshit Singh 👋
+# Hi, I'm Harshit Singh

 ## 🚀 About Me
-- B.Tech CSE Student (IoT & Blockchain Specialization)
+- B.Tech CSE Student (IoT & Blockchain )
 - Interested in Full Stack Development and Problem Solving
 - Focused on DSA + Development for placements
 - Consistent learner and builder